nkrakauer/Property-Predictions/README.md

 ## Property-Predictions :zap::battery::zap:
 Neural Network that predicts flashpoint for organosilicon compounds.
+We convert images of molecules into 4 channel images encoded with basic chemical properties.

-## Getting Started (UW Students)
+## Getting Started (New UW Students)
 * Create an account on Euler.
 * [Download MobaXterm](https://mobaxterm.mobatek.net/) if on Windows.
 MacOS has built in ssh client.
 * Clone repo on your euler account.